pauleanr/charadar/README.md

 	</style>

 It can work!
-The polygon's angle amount is equal to the skill amount you set.
+The polygon's vertex amount is equal to the skill amount you set.

 Available Options
 -----------------

-*	**title**  the chart title, can be set string type value
+*	**title**  the chart title, should be set string type value
 *	**axis**  the amount of axis
 *	**axisPixel**  the distance between two axis
 *	**shiftAngle**  set this to rotate the polygon